microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ### User story

-Azure Bot Services is a distributed system and the message order is not guaranteed.
-Web Chat use insertion sort based on the timestamp.
+Azure Bot Services is a distributed system and message order is not guaranteed.
+Web Chat use insertion sort based on the timestamp to order messages.

 Messages with a latter timestamp may arrive sooner than messages with a former timestamp.
 Thus, messages with latter timestamp could appear on the screen first.
 Then, messages with a former timestamp will get inserted into place.